lund5000/slack-slash/README.md

-# slack-slash
+# slacktion

 A small, dependency-free toolkit for building a slash command for Slack that handles token validation, defining multiple actions, and automatically building a help action that explains the command's usage.

 ## Example

-Check out the [example repo](https://github.com/lund5000/slack-slash-example) to see a simple Express app that creates a command using slack-slash.
+Check out the [example repo](https://github.com/lund5000/slack-slash-example) to see a simple Express app that creates a command using slacktion.

 ## Creating and configuring a command

 ```
-var Command = require('slack-slash').Command;
+var Command = require('slacktion').Command;

 function MyCommand(data, token) {
 	var command = new Command(data, token);